-- 'Properties' menu option (or press Alt+Enter) to display the 'Properties' dialog, or - 'Properties window' menu option (or press Ctrl+2) to display the Properties window

-Edit Element Notes

-The Specification - Specify ribbon provides the 'Notes Format' icon for defining how you view existing Notes text on each element, or how you create and edit Notes, depending on how you have configured the display of Notes on the screen.
+'Properties' menu option (or press Alt+Enter) to display the 'Properties' dialog, or 'Properties window' menu option (or press Ctrl+2) to display the Properties window Edit Element Notes The 'Specification - Specify' ribbon provides the 'Notes Format' icon for defining how you view existing Notes text on each element, or how you create and edit Notes, depending on how you have configured the display of Notes on the screen.
 If you select the 'Preview' option, the first line of any Notes text in the Notes window displays underneath the element name.
 You cannot add or edit text in this space, but you can work on the text in the Notes window itself (click on the text and press the Space bar).

-If you select the 'Full Notes' option, either inline or in column, the complete text of any existing Notes displays underneath or to the right of the element name, respectively.
+If you select a 'Full Notes' option, either inline or in column, the complete text of any existing Notes displays underneath or to the right of the element name, respectively.
 You can now create and edit the Notes directly in the field - simply click twice on the area and type in the text.
 The text you type here can also be viewed in the Notes window; text edits in one of the views (Notes window or Specification Manager) are updated in the other view as soon as you click off the item.
 In either view, you can also right-click on a text string to display the 'Notes' context menu and perform further operations, and use keyboard shortcuts.
-These operations include:

-- Creating a Glossary definition from the text, and inserting existing definitions in the text - Generating a new element in the same Package, with the selected text as the name and linked to the text - Generating a new element linked to the text, that you effectively drag directly onto an open diagram - Creating a link from the selected text to an existing element in the model (in the Notes window only) - Creating a hyperlink to a wide range of target objects, including image files, diagram images, web pages, text files, Help topics and Enterprise Architect commands (Notes in the Specification Manager, or using the 'Hyperlink' icon in the Notes window toolbar)
+These operations include: • Creating a Glossary definition from the text, and linking to existing definitions in the text • Generating a new element in the same Package, with the selected text as the name and linked to the text • Generating a new element linked to the text, that you effectively drag directly onto an open diagram • Creating a link from the selected text to an existing element in the model (in the Notes window only) Creating a hyperlink to a wide range of target objects, including image files, diagram images, web pages, text files, Help topics and Enterprise Architect commands (Notes in the Specification Manager, or using the 'Hyperlink' icon in the Notes window toolbar)

-Searching for instances of the selected text in a range of sources (options derived from the 'Code Editor' context menu) Editing the text, with cut, copy, paste and delete You can also select to display only the element names and notes in the Specification Manager (Document View) or to hide the Notes text altogether, in which case the element rows close up.
-Locate a selected element in the Browser window Right-click on the element item and select the 'Find in Project Browser' option (or click on the item and press Ctrl+F).
-The system expands the Browser window and highlights the element name.
-Review extended properties (Tagged Values) on an element Right-click on the element item and select the 'Tagged Values' option (or click on the item and press Ctrl+2).
-The Properties window displays; select the 'Tags' tab, through which you can view, add, edit and delete Tagged Values on the selected element.
-Once the Properties window is open, you can click on any element in the Specification Manager and immediately switch the focus of the 'Tags' tab to that element.
+Mark the text for a specific translation, or for excluding from automatic translation Searching for instances of the selected text in a range of sources (options derived from the 'Code Editor' context menu) Editing the text, with cut, copy, paste, undo and delete Hiding or revealing Glossary definition markers (underlines) in the text (Specification Manager Editing Notes row) You can also select to display only the element names and notes in the Specification Manager (Document View) or to hide the Notes text altogether, in which case the element rows close up.
+Locate a Right-click on the element item and selected select the 'Find in Project Browser' option element in (or click on the item and press Ctrl+F). the Browser The system expands the Browser window window and highlights the element name.
+Review Right-click on the element item and extended select the 'Tagged Values' option (or click properties on the item and press Ctrl+2).
+(Tagged The Properties window displays; select